micmejia/bible-dump/NKJV/Proverbs/Prov 10.md

 The tongue of the righteous _is_ choice silver; The heart of the wicked _is worth_ little.

 ###### 21
-The lips of the righteous feed many, But fools die for lack of [^e]wisdom.
+The lips of the righteous feed many, But fools die for lack of wisdom.

 ###### 22
 The blessing of the Lord makes _one_ rich, And He adds no sorrow with it.